itsektionen/kistan-doc/src/lights/lmixer/scripting.md

 this one and it self.
 An alpha of 0 means keep the layers below, an alpha of 1 means "replace" the layers below with this layer.

-Alpha-data layers inheirt from `layer`, thus the information about `layer` also applies here.
+Alpha-data layers inherit from `layer`, thus the information about `layer` also applies here.

 | Name          | Optional | Description                                               |
 |---------------|----------|-----------------------------------------------------------|